barionleg/aes/doc/tutorials/defects/defects.rst

 diamond and zincblende lattices.

-For convenience the `\mathbf{P}_\text{opt}` matrices for some common space groups (simple cubic, face-centered cubic and body-centered cubic) have already been generated for `N_{uc}\leq2000` and are provided here as dictionaries in `json <https://en.wikipedia.org/wiki/JSON>`_ format.
+For convenience the `\mathbf{P}_\text{opt}` matrices for some common crystal structures (simple cubic, face-centered cubic and body-centered cubic) have already been generated for `N_{uc}\leq2000` and are provided here as dictionaries in `json <https://en.wikipedia.org/wiki/JSON>`_ format.